uviclibraries/html-css/act-4.md

 - Now it's time to add some CSS rules to my `<div class="zuko-qualities">` in my `style.css` file.
 - Note that I have added **CSS comments**, which look like this `/* your comment content goes here */`.
-- Comments are not dislayed in browsers.
+- Comments are not displayed in browsers.
 Think of them as explanatory notes for what your CSS rules are doing.
 - I will add some font styles and play with the position of my new `div`, just to see what it looks like.
 - Feel free to copy/paste the following CSS code block into your `style.css` file and play around with its various values to see what happens: